Archers of Loaf

 Archers of Loaf is an American indie rock band originally formed in Chapel Hill, North Carolina, in 1991.
 The group toured extensively and released four studio albums, one compilation, numerous singles and EPs, and a live album which was released after the band broke up in 1998.
 In 2011 the band began a reunion tour that coincided with the reissue of four of its albums by Merge Records.
-In July 2022, the band announced the release of their first album in nearly twenty-five years, Reason in Decline, released also via Merge Records in October of the same year.
+In July 2022, the band announced the release of their first album in nearly 25 years, Reason in Decline, released also via Merge Records in October of the same year.

 History

 Early history (1991–1995)

 Singer/guitarist Eric Bachmann, guitarist Eric Johnson, bassist Matt Gentling, and drummer Mark Price, all originally from Asheville, North Carolina, formed Archers of Loaf in the early 1990s.
 Eric Bachmann was a saxophone major at Appalachian State University before dropping out because he "didn't want to be a high school band director."

 Their initial release in 1992 was a 45" single, "Wrong" b/w "South Carolina" given away free with issue 1 of Stay Free! magazine.

 The band signed with Alias records, and released their second single "Web in Front" in February 1993; it received moderate college radio airplay.
 The song was featured in a season five episode of Beavis and Butt-Head, and was included on the soundtrack of the movie Mallrats in 1995.

-Archers of Loaf released their debut full-length album, Icky Mettle, in September 1993.
-It was critically well-received, with critic Robert Christgau awarding his second-highest rating of "A", and peaked at #18 on the CMJ New Music Monthly Top 150 Album charts, charting for 21 weeks.
+Archers of Loaf released their debut album, Icky Mettle, in September 1993.
+It was critically well-received, with critic Robert Christgau awarding his second-highest rating of "A", and peaked at No. 18 on the CMJ New Music Monthly Top 150 Album charts, charting for 21 weeks.
 In the 2008 book The Pitchfork 500 named "Web in Front" one of the top 500 songs of recent decades.